happy woman in blazer next to plant

 Sample Answer:

 “What stood out to me about this role is the opportunity to work on projects that sit at the intersection of analysis and execution.
-In my current role, I’ve done a lot of the hands-on work, but I’m looking for a position where I can take more ownership over how insights translate into decisions.
+In my current role, I’ve done a lot of the hands-on work, now I’m looking for a position where I can take more ownership over how insights translate into decisions.
 This role feels like a natural next step in that direction.”

 2. Solution-oriented interest